majarall/Kafka-Energy-Data-Stream/README.md

 1.  utils.py: A module that contains the `DataProcessor` class responsible for data filtering, conversion, and aggregation.
 2.  producer.py: A module that contains the `KafkaProducer` class for publishing the processed data to a Kafka broker.
+3.  consumer.py: A module that contains the `Consumer` class for consuming and processing data from the Kafka broker.
-3.  config.py: A configuration file that stores Kafka broker settings and other system configurations.
+4.  config.py: A configuration file that stores Kafka broker settings and other system configurations.
-4.  utils.py: Utility functions used within the system, such as fetching data from the API and logging.
+5.  utils.py: Utility functions used within the system, such as fetching data from the API and logging.
-5.  requirements.txt (need to add??): A file that lists the required Python dependencies for the system.
+6.  requirements.txt (need to add??): A file that lists the required Python dependencies for the system.

 ## How to run the system